Magazine

 At that point, perhaps due to the mention of my young son, he sounds warm: ‘Thank you very much, sir.
 It does mean a lot when people say that.’

 It’s a mantra in journalism not to meet your heroes.
 Attenborough in extreme old age is brisk and sometimes even monosyllabic.
 This in itself tells you something: the world is full of the canonized but in reality saints are rare.
-Conversely, I have met those whose reputations could hardly have been lower, but who turned out to be generous beyond expectation.
-We should never be disappointed when the world isn’t as it has been portrayed: it is an aspect of the richness of experience to meet continually with surprise.
+Conversely, I have met those whose reputations were fairly low, but who turned out to be generous beyond expectation.
+We should never be disappointed when the world isn’t as we’d expected.
+It is an aspect of the richness of experience to meet continually with surprise.

-But age will come to us all and if it finds me in half as fine fettle as David Attenborough I shall be lucky indeed.
-Furthermore, if it finds me on a habitable planet at all that shall also be something I shall owe in part to him.
-‘Good luck,’ he says as he puts the phone down and though this isn’t the man I expected to meet, I can just about persuade myself that he means it.
+But age will come to us all.
+If it finds me in half as fine fettle as David Attenborough I shall be lucky indeed.
+Furthermore, if it finds me on a habitable planet at all that shall also something I’ll owe in part to him.
+‘Good luck,’ he says as he puts the phone down.
+This isn’t the man I had expected to meet.
+But I can persuade myself that he means it.

 ‘David prefers animals to humans’.
-Afterwards, it occurs to me that I have been all along not so much an individual, but a dim representative of that foolish ape: man.
-I wonder if, while Attenborough has been acquiring hundreds of millions of viewers, what he really wanted – and urgently required – was listeners.
+Afterwards, it occurs to me that he saw me not so much as an individual, but a representative of that foolish ape: man.
+While Attenborough has been acquiring hundreds of millions of viewers, what he really wanted – and urgently required – was listeners.

 Employability Portal